ApiLogicServer/Docs/docs/index.md

 API Logic Server is an open source Python project, consisting of a CLI and set of runtimes (SAFRS API, Flask, SQLAlchemy ORM, business logic engine) for project execution.

 It runs as a standard pip install, or under Docker.
-For more on API Logic Server Architecture, [see here](Architecture-What-Is.md).
+For more on API Logic Server Architecture, [see here](Architecture-What-Is.md){:target="_blank" rel="noopener"}.

 **1. Create: Single CLI Command**

-The `ApiLogicServer create` CLI command creates an executable project by reading the database schema in the `db_url` argument.
+The [`ApiLogicServer create`](Project-Structure.md){:target="_blank" rel="noopener"} CLI command creates an executable project by reading the database schema in the `db_url` argument.
 For example, this will create the sample database:

 ```bash
 ApiLogicServer create --project_name=ApiLogicProject --db_url=nw